Janhavi0410/social-to-lead-agent/README.md

 # Social-to-Lead Conversational Agent

+"This implementation focuses on agentic flow, intent handling, and controlled tool execution using deterministic logic.
+While an LLM-based framework such as LangGraph or AutoGen could be integrated, a rule-based approach was chosen here to ensure predictability, debuggability, and clarity of reasoning within the assignment scope.”

 A lightweight conversational AI agent that converts product-related conversations into **qualified leads** using intent detection and a local knowledge base.

 Built as a CLI-based prototype to demonstrate how early-stage AI assistants can qualify interest before initiating lead capture.